HilaryKoerner/Interactive-Dashboard-JavaScript/README.md

 To create the demographic table I filtered the data on the user ID input and pulled the key, value pairs for the data.
 I then appended the pulled info as text.

-To create the bar chart I pulled the "option" input from the user to take the ID number and then fed it in to a function.
-Within the function, I created a trace that pulled in the top ten sample values and the corresponding otu IDs and labels.
-I reversed the top ten so they were in descending order and called them as a horitzontal bar.